top of page

 1. Settings Catalog: allows you to select one or multiple individual settings to configure and deploy for that OS; use this type to build out a custom policy

-2. Template: allows you to select from a list of templates that each contain a preconfigured group of related settings
+2. Templates: allows you to select from a list of templates, each containing a preselected group of related settings

 Configuration Profiles for Windows Devices